eliranwong/toolmate/package/toolmate/docs/Tool Descriptions.md

 `@general` Search the 'general' category for online information.

+`@googleai` Ask GoogleAI Model to chat or provide information

+`@groq` Ask Groq to chat or provide information

+`@group` create a group of AI agents to discuss and resolve a query

 `@help` Retrieve information from the documentation regarding how to use ToolMate AI (Requirements: 'query')

 `@images` Search the 'images' category for online information.